decred/dcrdocs/docs/mining/overview.md

 [Issuance](../advanced/issuance.md) page.

-When proof-of-stake tickets are called to vote on a block, they have the ability to the strip the reward from the miner of the previous block.
+When proof-of-stake tickets are called to vote on a block, they have the ability to strip the reward from the miner of the previous block.
 This power may be used if the miner has constructed a block contrary to the best interests of the network.
 For example, an empty block when there are transactions waiting to be processed in the mempool.